Spa Green Estate: Architecture in context

-At entry level, the elaborate double-ramped loggia of Wells House achieves the Corbusian effect of lifting the building from the ground.
-(Lubetkin himself derived these ramps from the entries of Russian churches visited as a child.)
 The impression of flotation is enhanced by the landscaping – which seems to launch Sadler House into flight – and by the use of blue-grey brick for the ground-floor cladding, recessed behind lighter pilotis, in contrast to light red brick above.

 The brightly lit interiors, as mentioned, have the bedrooms on the ‘quiet’ side and a spacious living-room with direct access to the balcony; kitchen, separate WC and bathroom give onto this private recessed space.
 Kitchen and living room are linked by a large serving hatch/dresser with double doors.
 The sequence of bedroom walls is staggered relative to the bathroom-kitchen-living room side, providing diagonal views that increase the sensation of space.
 This effect is particularly striking in the direct connection from living room to the third bedroom.
 Precast concrete window-frames project externally and internally; their bevelled or splayed profile (repeated in the free-standing rectangular 'triumphal arch' at the entry) again accentuates the space and light.